 - Is using the change process to strengthen their personal conversational capacity and that of their team.

-This workshop aligns well with these courses:
+This course works well in conjunction with these courses:

 Length: 2 hours